Brewer Trophy Aviation Education Association

 The NAA Brewer Trophies

 In 1943, the National Aeronautics Association established the Office of Air Youth and proposed to establish an annual trophy to be awarded in recognition of unselfish service for the advancement of air youth.
 Mr. Frank G. Brewer, Sr. accepted sponsorship service and endowment of this trophy to honor two sons who were World War II veterans, Frank Jr. and Robert.
-Robert was a paratrooper, who jumped on D-Day, was captured, and later died in a German prisoner of war camp.
-In addition, he established two others to recognize these same contributions in the State of Alabama and in his home city of Birmingham.
+Frank Jr. was awarded two Distinguished Flying Crosses and eleven Air Medals serving in B-26 MARTIN MARAUDERS while on 69 combat missions over northern France.
+Robert was a paratrooper, who jumped on D-Day, was captured D-Day+3, and later died in a German prisoner of war camp.
+In addition, Frank Sr. established two others tropies to recognize these same contributions in the State of Alabama and in his home city of Birmingham.

 The first trophies were awarded in December 1943 to commemorate the 40th Anniversary of the Wright Brothers’ first flight at Kitty Hawk.
 The National Trophy was presented to the Civil Aeronautics Administration, the State Trophy went to the Birmingham Exchange Club, and the City Trophy was awarded to Mr. Brown G. Hill.